Gwaha-ju: Varieties and brewing

-A recipe for gwaha-ju in the 17th century cookbook Eumsik dimibang states:
+A recipe for gwaha-ju in the 17th century cookbook Ŭmsik timibang states:

 A bottle of boiled and cooled water is added to nuruk (fermentation starter) powder and set aside overnight, strained with additional sterile water.
 A mal (18 L) of glutinous rice is steamed, cooled, and mixed with the nuruk-solution.
 After 3 days of primary fermentation, 20 bokja (9-10 L) of soju (distilled liquor) is added to the rice wine.
 The fortified rice wine is consumed after 7 days of secondary fermentation.

-A recipe for gwaha-ju in the 1809 encyclopaedia Gyuhap chongseo states:
+A recipe for gwaha-ju in the 1809 encyclopaedia Kyuhap ch'ongsŏ states:

 1–2 doe (1.8-3.6 L) of white non-glutinous rice is cooked into beombeok (thick porridge), cooled, and mixed with nuruk powder.
 A mal (18 L) of glutinous rice is steamed, cooled, and mixed with the nuruk mixture.
 After 7 days of primary fermentation, 20 bokja (9-10 L) of soju (distilled liquor) is added to the rice wine.

 Today, family recipes passed down through generations usually utilize various medicinal herbs as supplementary ingredients.
 A recipe in the 1827 document Imwon gyeongjeji states that ohyang-soju (five flavour distilled liquor) is made by: "brewing rice wine with cooked glutinous rice and nuruk (fermentation starter); adding powdered herbs such as sandalwood, costus, snowparsley, and clove, as well as whole walnuts and jujubes and soju (distilled liquor) after the primary fermentation; sealing hermetically for the secondary fermentation; opening the wine jar after 7 days and sealing again; and letting age for 29 days."